-- Structural imaging creates snapshots of the brain's structure, including bone, tissue, blood vessels, tumour, damage or bleeding such as from a stroke. - Functional imaging reveals the brain's ever changing activity and chemistry by measuring rate of blood flow, chemical activity or electrical impulses in the brain during rest and specific tasks.
+- Structural imaging creates snapshots of the brain's structure, including bone, tissue, blood vessels, tumour, damage or bleeding such as from a stroke.
+Examples include CT scan and MRI. - Functional imaging reveals the brain's ever-changing activity and chemistry by measuring rate of blood flow, chemical activity or electrical impulses in the brain during rest and specific tasks.
+Examples include PET (positron emission tomography) scan.